darklang/dark/integration-tests/README.md

 ```

 4. Lastly to verify your newly written test works without running all the other tests, run the script with `--pattern={your_test_name}`

+## Clicking buttons
+It may be that you want to click a button - say, to play a REPL that includes
+non-preview-safe (backend-only) functions.

+To do this, you must call `.click(Selector("div.handler-trigger"))` twice.
+We're
+not sure why.
+See `sha256hmac_for_aws` in `integration-tests/tests.js` for a
+working example of this, including checking the live value at the end.

 ## How it works: